National Garifuna Council: Policies and initiatives

 On April 12, 1997, the anniversary of the arrival of the Garifuna people in Central America was celebrated.
-This event brought about awareness to the circumstances surrounding their exile from their homeland St. Vincent such as; the real reason for the attempted genocide and their appreciation for survival.
+This event brought about awareness of the circumstances surrounding their exile from their homeland, St. Vincent, such as the real reason for the attempted genocide and their appreciation for survival.
 The mere fact that they survived such inhumane treatment and managed to exist today brought them to the realization that their culture is threatened.